SimplePlanes: SimplePlanes VR

-SimplePlanes VR (often abbreviated SPVR) is another game for VR headsets that sold separately on Steam.
+SimplePlanes VR (often abbreviated SPVR) is another game for VR headsets, sold separately on Steam.
 It was released on 17 December 2021.
 The game supports Valve Index, HTC Vive, Oculus Rift, Windows Mixed Reality and is in App Lab for the Meta Quest 2.
 With the player stick, the player can interact with many buttons and levers.
 Unlike SimplePlanes, players cannot build or edit any aircraft but they can download VR-friendly aircraft from its website.